-[Editors note: An earlier version of this post was published in 2017 and has been updated with new information for June 2018.]
+[Editor’s note: An earlier version of this post was published in June 2018 and has been updated with new information for April 2019.]

-First, you could throw money at the problem, either by paying the entire year’s worth of rent up front, or paying a much larger security deposit than usual—say, six months’ worth of rent instead of the standard one month.
+To start, you could throw money at the problem, either by paying an entire year’s worth of rent up front, or paying a much larger security deposit than usual, say six months’ worth of rent instead of the standard one month.

 Need help finding a landlord with flexible requirements?
 The rental experts at Triplemint, a Brick Underground partner, know exactly where to look.
 If you sign up here, you can also take advantage of Triplemint's corporate relocation rate—where you'll pay a broker's fee of 10 percent of a year's rent on open listings instead of the usual 12 to 15 percent.
 Bonus: The agents at Triplemint are a delight to deal with.

-In this case, the cost for Insurent could be as low as 75 percent of a month’s rent, says Charles Schoenau, managing director of Insurent (fyi, a Brick Underground sponsor).
-Insurent recently lowered rates for applicants across the board, says Schoenau, and now it will generally cost people about 60 percent to 100 percent of a month's rent for US renters, 95 percent -110 percent for non-U.S. employed renters and 98.4 percent of one months rent for international students.
+In this case, the one-time fee for Insurent could be as low as 60 percent of a month’s rent, says Charles Schoenau, managing director of Insurent, a Brick Underground sponsor.
+Insurent recently lowered rates for applicants across the board, Schoenau says, and fees are generally about 60 to 100 percent of a month's rent for U.S. renters, 95 to 110 percent for non-U.S. employed renters, and 98.4 percent of one month’s rent for international students.